ndenicolais/ndenicolais/README.md

-## ✌️ Hi, I'm Nicola De Nicolais
+## ✌️ Welcome to my GitHub's page!

 <img src="https://i.ibb.co/ZY9jcGk/NDN-banner-v2.png">

-📌 Welcome to my GitHub's page!
+💡 I’m an Italian software developer who has always been passionate about science and technology and this passion has been fundamental for the choice of the undertaken course of study.
+In relation to this I have obtained the degree choosing as thesis topic the Blockchain because of its technological innovation and for the benefits that it can supply to various fields.
+After graduation I started the path of software developer using first the languages Javascript and Typescript with which I enjoyed creating PWA (Progressive Web Application) using Node.js and React.js.
+I am currently developing mobile apps on Android platform using the Kotlin language.

-💡 I’m an Italian software developer who has always been passionate about science and technology.
-I have embarked on the path of software developer and, especially, applications on Android platform.
-Proactive and motivated, with a passion for problem-solving and continuous learning, I am ready to put myself in play in any design field.
+Proactive and motivated, with a passion for problem solving and continuous learning, I am ready to put myself in play in any design field to expand my knowledge.
 Currently i am working as a researcher and IT developer in the RSI area of Arethusa Srl.

 ## 📊 GitHub's stat
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ndenicolais&layout=compact)